kurojifusky/kurojifusky/README.md

   <h2>About me</h2>
 </div>

-- 🦊 Just an unemployed self-taught individual who enjoys making websites as a passion
+- 🦊 Just a 21-year-old unemployed self-taught individual who enjoys writing and designing websites as a passion
+- 👨‍💻 Decent experience with TypeScript, Next.js, and Nuxt, as well as Python for automation, web scraping, and data science
 - 🔭 Currently working on [MyFursona][mf]
-- 💜 TypeScript and Tailwind CSS simp
+- ⚡ Addicted to TypeScript and Tailwind CSS
+- 💜 Heavy K-pop listener (mainly BTS, NCT, ATEEZ, and SEVENTEEN)
 - 📫 You can contact on me on [Telegram][tme] or [through email][kemail]

 ### Projects

+- [**kurojifusky.com**][pnb] - personal portfolio written in Nuxt 3, GSAP, and Three.js (under construction)
 - [**MyFursona**][mf] - a social art platform to keep track of commissions, and adopts
 - [**Paco Drawing Stats**][paco] - a data viz project that parses drawing data from Paco Panda
 - [**Betsy**][betsy] - a browser extension that extends functionality when browsing Etsy